Rasmus Schüller: HJK

-In February 2012, HJK announced the signing of Schüller from FC Honka, along with teammate Demba Savage, for an undisclosed fee.
-Qualified for the Europa League group stages 2014 with HJK with a 5-4 aggregate victory over SK Rapid Wien.
+In February 2012, HJK announced the signing of Schüller from FC Honka, along with teammate Demba Savage, for a fee of €200,000.
+Qualified for the Europa League group stages 2014 with HJK with a 5–4 aggregate victory over SK Rapid Wien.

 BK Häcken

 On 7 October 2015, Schüller agreed to transfer to Swedish Allsvenskan side BK Häcken for the 2016 season.
 Schüller was then joined at BK Häcken by HJK teammate Demba Savage on 28 October 2015.

 Minnesota United

-2017 season

-On 24 January 2017, Schüller signed with Minnesota United.
+On 24 January 2017, Schüller signed with Minnesota United, for a reported fee of $750,000.

 Schüller was released by Minnesota at the end of their 2019 season.

-Return to HJK (loan)
+Return to HJK

-On 9 August 2017, Schüller rejoined HJK until the end of the season.
+On 9 August 2017, Schüller rejoined HJK on a loan deal until the end of the season.

+After his contract expired with Minnesota in the end of 2019, he signed a permanent deal with HJK.

+Djurgården

+In the end of 2020, Schüller returned to Allsvenskan and joined Djurgården.
+The transfer fee was not disclosed, but it was accordingly to the clause in his contract with HJK, concerning any transfer abroad.

+On 8 January 2022, Schüller extended his contract with the club on a new deal until the end of 2025.
+On 1 April 2024, in the opening game of the 2024 season, Schüller suffered a surgery-requiring foot injury by a tackle by Kolbeinn Þórðarson, and was estimated to be sidelined for months.
+On 25 July, he made his first appearance after recovering from the injury, in a 3–0 UEFA Conference League qualifying win against Progrès Niederkorn.

 International career

 Schüller was a member of the Finnish U21 national team.

 Schüller was called up for the UEFA Euro 2020 pre-tournament friendly match against Sweden on 29 May 2021.

+He was one of the captains of the national team.

+In October 2025, Schüller announced his retirement from international duty.